polyflection/reactive_component/doc/comparing_reactive_component_with_typical_bloc_pattern_implementation.md

 When a programmer want to see how an input data of a sink is handled, one have to look for it because the handler's implementation is separated in different place, usually in a constructor body.
 If it is nomal method decralation, a programmer can find the implementation immediately.

-If more sinks are implemented, the codebase become messy quickly.
+If more sinks are implemented, the codebase quickly become messy.

 Handling a count state and the output stream is fortunately simple thanks to `BehaviorSubject` in RxDart.
 But it depends on RxDart anyway.